Dazhao Temple (Hohhot): History

 The temple was built in the eighth year of Wanli (AD 1580) and was the earliest temple built in Hohhot.
 According to the report, after the construction of the United States and the United States, the Tumut Alatan Khan decided to build a second city temple.
 With the support of the Ming court, the seven years of Wanli (AD 1579) officially started construction.
 The newly built city temple separates the city from the temple.
 The temple is in the west of the city, and the second year is completed.
 The city is completed after another year.
 Ming Tingci Temple is named Hongci Temple, which is the Dazhao Temple.
 The city is named Guihua City, the old city of Hohhot.

 In 1586, Dalai III came to Hohhot and visited the Grand Call.
 He presided over the Silver Buddha "Opening Fa Conference".
 Since then, Dazhao has become a famous monasteries in the Mongolian region.
 Mongolian ministries have sent people to Hohhot to pay homage.
 For example, in 1586, the Ark of the Khalkha Mongolian Moh, which was built in Mobei, was the drawing of the Hohhot Grand Call.

 In 1640, the emperor Hong Taiji ordered the re-construction and expansion of the Grand Call.
-After the completion of the work, the emperor gave the temples of Manchu, Mongolian and Han, and the Chinese name “Hongci Temple” was changed to “Woliang Temple”.
-This is the origin of today's Da Zhao Han name "Woliang Temple".
-In 1652, the Dalai Lama of Tibet passed through Hohhot and was stationed in the Dazhao.
-The bronze statue of Dalai V was also provided in the Dazhao.
+After the completion of the work, the emperor gave the temples of Manchu, Mongolian and Han, and the Chinese name “Hongci Temple” was changed to “Wuliang Temple”.
+This is the origin of today's Dazhao Han name "Wuliang Temple".
+In 1652, the Dalai Lama of Tibet passed through Hohhot and was stationed in the Dazhao Temple.
+The bronze statue of Dalai Lama was also provided in the Dazhao Temple.

 The Qing Dynasty’s Hohhot Zasakda Lama Printing Office was opened in the Grand Salary.
 In 1698, the Kangxi Emperor appointed Nezito to the Lama at the Bada Temple in Hohhot.
 Nezitoin II invited the Kangxi Emperor to use his own temple property to repair the Dazhao.
 At that time, due to the disrepair of the Dazhao, the glazed tiles were damaged, and the hall was changed to yellow glazed tiles.

 After the founding of the People's Republic of China, the Chinese government invested heavily in the large-scale repair of the Dazhao, and demolished the dilapidated houses and commercial buildings on the street around the temple, so that the Dazhao was on the side of the street and the two temples were magnificent.
 It reappeared the style of “zhao city” in the Ming and Qing dynasties.